Fibrations of $\infty$-categories: Finality and initiality

-Because $f$ is a localization, the right adjoint $f^\ast$ to $f_!$ in the above diagram is fully faithful.
+Because $f$ is a localization, the right adjoint $f^\ast$ to $f_!$ in the above diagram is fully-faithful.
 Therefore the unit ${\sf id} \to f^\ast f_!$ of the $(f_!,f^\ast)$-adjunction is an equivalence.
 It follows that the identity 2-cell ${\sf id}_{\sf colim}$ factors as a composition of an invertible 2-cell and an, a priori, non-invertible 2-cell:

-We conclude that the 2-cell in this diagram is, in fact, an equivalence, which is the assertion of finality of $f$.
+By the 2-out-of-3 property for equivalences, we conclude that the 2-cell in this diagram is, in fact, an equivalence, which is the assertion of finality of $f$. \end{proof}